-Plastic free skincare is a term used for eco-friendly skincare products which don’t contain plastics in the products themselves or in the packaging.
+Plastic free skincare is a term used for eco-friendly skincare products which don’t contain plastics in the products themselves and in the packaging.

 Plastic in skincare is a serious problem for our environment and health.
 Only 12% of plastic actually gets recycled due to issues with contamination.
 (Source: ABC) Many types of plastics actually cannot be recycled, and those that can, can only be recycled 2-3 times before the quality deteriorates and makes them unusable.
 The well-recognised “chasing arrows” symbols on plastic containers do not indicate that packaging is recyclable.
 The numbers inside the triangle between 1 and 6 indicate the plastic type, and only numbers 1 and 2 can usually be recycled.

 Plastic packaging and ingredients such as plastic exfoliating microbeads end up in the oceans, and are ingested by marine animals and fish.
 Plastic makes it into human food chains from fish that’s eaten, causing health problems for humans as well as animals.
-Plastics leach hazardous chemicals, causing a range of health issues including cancer.
-(Source: Bplastic)
+Plastics leach hazardous chemicals, causing a range of health issues including cancer, as demonstrated by several studies published in peer-reviewed journals (1).

 Microplastics are tiny plastic particles that are less than five millimetres in size.
 There are two types of microplastics that come from the skincare industry;